tkrajcar/wcnh/space/SPEC.md

 # Definitions

 	ship          A player owned space ship.
-Players use ships to travel
-                within a system as well as between systems.

-  shipyard      A location where a player can purchase a ship from a
-                shipyard vendor.

-	ship          A player owned space ship.
 Players use ships to travel within a system, as well as between systems.